 The Securities and Exchange Commission of Brazil (CVM) is charged with maintaining a fair and equitable Financial Services Industry through policy development and regulation.
 This site contains information on the CVM, recent news, and important links.

 The Brazilian Health Surveillance Agency (ANVISA) is responsible for the oversight and regulation of the Healthcare Industry within Brazil.
 The site contains news, education, and knowledge resources sorted by sector.
+The site is only available in Portuguese.

 The Brazilian Space Agency (AEB) is responsible for formulating and coordinating the Brazilian space policy.
 AEB promotes the autonomy and development of the space industry.
 Site is only available in Portuguese.